Do you want to build a lucrative online presence for yourself as a digital creator, but aren’t sure which platform would suit you best?

 Well the great news is – you can do both.
 And you can make them work together in a complimentary way, without getting too overwhelmed.

 Here’s what I do.
-I like to write my blog post first, so it has chance to start ranking in Google search.
+I like to research and write my blog post first, to give it a runway to start ranking in Google search.

-Once it’s published, I use the key points from the text to create a video script for a YouTube video – T typically a shorter version of what I cover in the published blog post.
+Once the blog post is published, I use key points from the text to create a video script for a YouTube video – That’s typically a shorter version of what I cover in the published blog post.

 It also helps improve my SEO by increasing the time users spend on the page.
 Google uses time on page as a metric to evaluate page quality and then decide which pages to rank highest.